EyeSeeTea/datadictionary/README.md

 App for analysing the metadata of a Dhis2 instance

-Note you have to configure the [DHIS API url](https://github.com/EyeSeeTea/datadictionary/blob/master/js/index.js#L1) for your DHIS instance.
+## Configuration
+Configure the DHIS url in [the manifest.webapp](blob/master/manifest.webapp#L6) depending on your DHIS server.

+For the dashboard tabs two sql views are required:

+- sqlView
+- sqlViewEdit